Izdiharomer/Izdiharomer/README.md

 # Hello, World! 👋

-I'm Izdihar, a passionate front-end developer on a journey to create fascinating web experiences.
+I'm Izdihar, a passionate front-end developer on a journey to create fascinating web experiences, I live in Turkey, Sanliurfa city .
 Welcome to my GitHub profile! 🚀

 ## About Me
 Welcome to my corner of the GitHub universe!
 I'm thrilled to have you here.
 Let me share a bit about what makes my front-end development journey unique.
 I'm all about turning ideas into beautifully designed and user-friendly websites.
 With a keen eye for detail and a knack for problem-solving.
 I'm not just a front-end developer; I'm a digital dreamweaver.
 I believe in the magic of transforming abstract ideas into visually stunning and intuitive websites.
+I am currently looking for a job.

 ## Technologies
 I'm proficient in:
 - HTML
-- CSS3
+- CSS
 - JavaScript
-- Front-end frameworks like React.js
+- Front-end frameworks like React.js (next.js)

+## Language
+-English
+-Arabic
+-Kurdish
+-Turkish (not fluent)

 ## Reach Out
 💌 If you're as passionate about web experiences as I am, let's collaborate!
 [Shoot me an email](mailto:ezdiharomerrrr@gmail.com) and let's turn ideas into reality.
-For more glimpses into my journey, connect with me on [LinkedIn](https://www.linkedin.com/in/izdihar-omar-a09373242/)
+For more glimpses into my journey, connect with me on [LinkedIn](https://www.linkedin.com/in/izdihar-omar/)

 ## Thanks for visiting! 🎉